1. Guide to Google Analytics for Beginners

 The standard metrics are a representation of a certain period of time, which could be days, weeks or months.
 The real-time option is a representation of metrics as they are occurring.
 It is not based on any averages or other forms of cumulated data.

 Hope this detailed guide to Google Analytics for Small Businesses has answered all your questions with regards to the function and operation of Analytics.
-This Google Analytics guide was aimed at consolidating the basics of Google Analytics so that individuals who are just starting off with their online business can yield maximum out of it.
+Understanding Google Analytics is important for the success of your digital marketing campaigns.
+As such, this guide is aimed at consolidating the basics of Google Analytics so that individuals who are just starting off with their online business can yield maximum out of it.

 So read through carefully and make the most of this comprehensive guide on how to use Google Analytics!